implse/Data_Structure_Python/README.md

 A Queue is a data structure used for storing data similar to Stack.

-The first element to be inserted is the first one to be deleted.
-First in First out (FIFO).
+The first element to be inserted is the first one to be removed.
+First In, First Out (FIFO).

-Linked List implementation of a Queue.
+Queues can be implemented using a linked list as the underlying data structure.
+The front of the queue is equivalent to the head node of a linked list and the back of the queue is equivalent to the tail node.

+### Time Complexity

 |Operation                   |Big O  |
 |----------------------------|-------|